taisukef/JSONLD/README.md

 It is recommended to set a default `user-agent` header for Node.js applications.
-The default for the default Node.js document loader is `jsonld.js`.
+The default for the default Node.js document loader is `jsonld-es`.

 Related Modules
 ---------------

-* [jsonld-cli][]: A command line interface tool called `jsonld` that exposes most of the basic jsonld.js API.
+* [jsonld-cli][]: A command line interface tool called `jsonld` that exposes most of the basic jsonld-es API.
 * [jsonld-request][]: A module that can read data from stdin, URLs, and files and in various formats and return JSON-LD.